RustFields/rustfields.github.io/requirements/user-stories.md

 ## As a user...

 > ...
-I want to define the spatial behaviour of a network.
+I want to define the spatial behavior of a network.

 > ...
-I want to define the temporal behaviour of a network.
+I want to define the temporal behavior of a network.

 > ...
-I want to define the spatial-temporal behaviour of a network.
+I want to define the spatial-temporal behavior of a network.

 > ...
 I want to write the aggregate program in a functional way.